This simple tutorial shows how to install HPLIP, HP Linux printer & scanner drivers, in Zorin OS 16, Elementary OS 6.

 HPLIP is an open-source Linux drivers with thousands of HP’s inkjet and laser printers support.
 HP offers help and support for HPLIP.
-An automated installer is available to make the installation easy.
-However, there are so many Linux Distributions that only some of them are officially supported.
+And, an automated installer is available to make the installation easy.

 cd ~/Downloads

-Next add executable permission and run the auto installer to start installing HPLIP:
+Next add executable permission and run the installer to start installing HPLIP:

 chmod u+x hplip-*.run && ./hplip-*.run

-Follow the terminal screen output, answer questions, and it should install on all supported Linux systems.
+Follow the terminal screen output, answer questions, and it should fail if your system is not supported.

 1.)
-Firstly, open terminal from start menu and run command to install the dependencies:
+Then, in the pop-up terminal window, firstly run command to install the build dependencies:

-sudo apt install --assume-yes libcups2 cups libcups2-dev cups-bsd cups-client libcupsimage2-dev libdbus-1-dev build-essential ghostscript openssl libjpeg-dev libsnmp-dev libtool-bin libusb-1.0-0-dev wget python3-pil policykit-1 policykit-1-gnome python3-pyqt5 python3-dbus.mainloop.pyqt5 python-gi-dev python3-dev python3-notify2 python3 python3-reportlab libsane libsane-dev sane-utils xsane libavahi-client-dev libavahi-core-dev avahi-utils
+sudo apt install --assume-yes libcups2-dev libdbus-1-dev build-essential ghostscript openssl libjpeg-dev libsnmp-dev libtool-bin libusb-1.0-0-dev wget python3-pil policykit-1-gnome python3-pyqt5 python3-dbus.mainloop.pyqt5 python-gi-dev python3-dev python3-notify2 python3 python3-reportlab libsane-dev xsane libavahi-client-dev libavahi-core-dev avahi-utils

 ./configure --prefix=/usr --enable-qt5 --disable-qt4